KrishnaKendre/portfolio_site/README.md

 # portfolio_site
-A show case of my programming projects.
+A website to show case my programming projects.